kubernetes-sigs/kwok/README.md

 So far we provide two tools:

-- **Kwok:** core of this repo.
+- **Kwok:** Core of this repo.
 It simulates thousands of fake Nodes.
 - **Kwokctl:** A CLI to facilitate creating and managing clusters simulated by Kwok.

 ## Get started